 Credit Card To Travel Abroad With

-If you are travelling abroad then the ANZ Frequent Flyer Credit Card is great card make purchases with because your ANZ Frequent Flyer Visa credit card gives you access to 29 million locations worldwide.
-This means even purchases you make while travelling overseas count towards earning Qantas Frequent Flyer points.
-Earn 1 point for every $1 spent on your ANZ AMEX card and 0.5 point for every $1 spent on your Visa.
+The ANZ Frequent Flyer Credit Card is a credit card to consider when travelling abroad because this gives you access to over 29 million locations worldwide.
+Even the purchases you make while travelling overseas count towards earning Qantas Frequent Flyer points.

 - $0 p.a. annual fee for the first year ($95 p.a. thereafter) annual fee